-Subscribe to the f.re.e Newsletter and be the first to know about the latest news and highligthts:
+Subscribe to the f.re.e newsletter.
+That way, you will always be the first to know about the latest news and highligthts about the trade fair

 In February 2019 f.re.e became bigger and more diverse than ever before.
 The expansion by one exhibition hall meant that the Caravaning & Camping segment in particular grew by 25 percent.

 This was celebrated with a spectacular world record.
 Together with Rene Hoffmeister, one of only twelve certified LEGO model builders worldwide, the f.re.e team has put a VW T2 Bulli in original size made of LEGO bricks on the wheels and presented it during the f.re.e 2019 in hall C5 booth 103.